thatlarrypearson/telemetry-obd/README.md

 * ```obd_response_value```
   OBD response value returned by the vehicle.
 When the OBD command gets no response, the response is ```"no response"```.
 Response values are either a string like ```"no response"``` and ```"TEST_VIN_22_CHARS"``` or they are a [Pint](https://pint.readthedocs.io/en/stable/) encoded value like ```"25 degC"``` and ```"101 kilopascal"```.

   Some OBD commands will respond with multiple values in a list.
 The values within the list can also be Pint values.
-This works just fine in JSON but the code reading these output files will need to be able to manage imbedded lists within the response values.
+This works just fine in JSON but the code reading these output files will need to be able to manage embedded lists within the response values.
 [Telemetry OBD Data To CSV File](https://github.com/thatlarrypearson/telemetry-obd-log-to-csv) contains two programs, ```obd_log_evaluation``` and ```obd_log_to_csv```, providing good examples of how to handle multiple return values.

 * ```iso_ts_pre```
   ISO formatted timestamp taken before the OBD command was issued to the vehicle (```datetime.isoformat(datetime.now(tz=timezone.utc))```).